 Wet insulation, framing and stored contents might have to be treated or protected.

 Basements will need to be inspected to plan appropriate drying procedures for potential water seepage.

 Ductwork will be inspected for water intrusion throughout affected areas including floor vents.

-Removing excess water minimizes damage and accelerates the drying time.
+Eliminating excess water minimizes damage and accelerates the drying time.
 Proper equipment is necessary to address all flooring layers and extraction of each layer may happen at various times.

-Due to its current condition, your carpet may not survive the restoration process.
+Because of its current condition, your carpet may not survive the restoration process.